G. Ramachandran (social reformer)

-G. Ramachandhran (7 October 1904 – 17 January 1995) was a soldier for the Gandhian cause, social reformer and a teacher.
-With his wife, Dr. T. S. Soundram, daughter of T V Sundaram Iyengar, founder of TVS Group, he started the Gandhigram, Tamil Nadu in 1945.
-He authored several books.
+G. Ramachandhran (7 October 1904 – 17 January 1995) was a Gandhian, social reformer, author and teacher.
+With his wife, Dr. T. S. Soundram he started the Gandhigram, Tamil Nadu in 1945.
 Viswabharati, Rabindranath Tagore's University, in Santhiniketan awarded him the higher title "Desikottama" ('The Best teacher').
+He was an MP and Health and Education Minister in Pattom Thanu Pillai's Ministry in Kerala.